 I first published this highly popular gluten free chocolate muffin recipe in my first cookbook, Beauty Nutrition Index Cookbook.
 A delicious, easy gluten free muffin recipe filled with good-for-you ingredients, like banana, maple syrup, and raw cacao powder.
 These easy gluten free chocolate chip muffins recipe are so easy to make with only 8 ingredients.

 NO refined SUGAR added.
 Naturally sweetened with banana and maple syrup.
 100% GRAIN-FREE.
 Above all, muffins are always better when made chocolatey!
-Find out if chocolate makes you constipated, and why these gluten-free chocolate chip muffins might just be the cure to alleviate your digestive issues.
+Do you want to know if chocolate makes you constipated, and why these gluten-free chocolate chip muffins might just be the cure to alleviate your digestive issues?

 These easy to make gluten free chocolate muffins are a delicious treat that can be enjoyed by those with celiac disease and non-celiac gluten sensitivity.
 They’re made from all natural grain-free ingredients, so they’re free of preservatives, artificial flavors, and colors.
 They are made from simple nutrient-dense ingredients.
 Plus, this recipe only has 8 ingredients.
 It doesn’t get any easier than that.

 There are many ways to make your healthy gluten-free muffins become more moist.
 One way is to add some apple cider vinegar with the batter.
 Another method is to use a food processor or blender when making the batter.
 This is the particular method I used in this recipe.
 Using a food processor or blender will mix the batter and create more air bubbles, which will help make the muffins moist.
 No more dense and cardboard muffins.

 Celiacs cannot eat gluten.
 Chocolate typically doesn’t contain wheat, so it may not be safe for people with celiac disease.
 Check the ingredients and choose chocolate that doesn’t contain wheat or other gluten-containing grains.